-The SIRAP2 Environmental and Social Risk Screening (ESRS) has given an overall Environmental and Social Risk Classification (ESRC) of 'substantial', with environmental risks classified as 'moderate' and social risks as 'substantial'.
-A site specific Environmental and Social Management Plan (ESMP) is required.
-Due to the nature of the project, it is expected that the majority of the environmental and social impacts will be site specific, few if any are irreversible, and mitigation measures can be readily designed and implemented.
+The SIRAP2 Environmental and Social Risk Screening (ESRS) has given an overall Environmental and Social Risk Classification (ESRC) of 'substantial,' with environmental risks classified as 'moderate' and social risks as 'substantial.'
+A site-specific Environmental and Social Management Plan (ESMP) is required.
+Due to the nature of the project, it is expected that most of the environmental and social impacts will be site-specific, few, if any, are irreversible, and mitigation measures can be readily designed and implemented.

-The objective of the ESMP is to provide a set of stipulations for managing the works in a manner that incorporates the principles of environment sustainability according to the SIG legislation and World Bank Environmental and Social Standards (ESS) within the Environmental and Social Framework (ESF) while minimizing potential adverse effects on the local community and the environment.
+The objective of the ESMP is to provide a set of stipulations for managing the works in a manner that incorporates the principles of environmental sustainability according to the SIG legislation and World Bank Environmental and Social Standards (ESS) within the Environmental and Social Framework (ESF) while minimizing potential adverse effects on the local community and the environment.

-To achieve this objective the ESMP outlines the mitigation measures required for avoiding or minimizing the potential impacts of the works and provides a monitoring program to confirm effectiveness of the required mitigation measures.
-Roles and responsibilities are clearly defined for all stages of the project works and execution of project works.
+To achieve this objective, the ESMP outlines the mitigation measures required to avoid or minimize the potential impacts of the work and provides a monitoring program to confirm the effectiveness of the required mitigation measures.
+Roles and responsibilities are clearly defined for all stages of the project work and execution of project work.

-This ESMP (or approved updated versions) will be included in all bidding documents and form the basis of the Contractors ESMP (CESMP) which will detail the practical implementation of the mitigation measures identified in this ESMP.
+This ESMP (or approved updated versions) will be included in all bidding documents and form the basis of the Contractor's ESMP (CESMP), which will detail the practical implementation of the mitigation measures identified in this ESMP.

-The ESMP is a dynamic document which will be updated once the detailed design and construction methodology has been finalized by the Design Engineer to include any variation from the current scope and methods or addition of newly identified impacts and mitigation measures that may arise through the bidding and contracting process (if not addressed in the CESMP) or consultation.
+The ESMP is a dynamic document that will be updated once the Design Engineer has finalized the detailed design and construction methodology to include any variation from the current scope and methods or addition of newly identified impacts and mitigation measures that may arise through the bidding and contracting process (if not addressed in the CESMP) or consultation.
 The mitigation measures associated with the impacts identified above are detailed below.
-Therefore, this version of the ESMP is based on the detailed design and construction methodology which was finalized by the Design Engineer.
+Therefore, this version of the ESMP is based on the detailed design and construction methodology that the Design Engineer finalized.

-This ESMP is limited to the scope of works as described in Section 2 of this document and addresses impacts and mitigation measures identified at each stage of the project's execution, namely detailed design, construction and operation.
+This ESMP is limited to the scope of works as described in Section 2 of this document and addresses impacts and mitigation measures identified at each stage of the project's execution, namely detailed design, construction, and operation.
 This ESMP will be included in the bidding documents and will form the basis of the CESMP.
-The mitigation measures identified in this ESMP form the minimum requirement for reducing impacts on the environment as a result of works associated with the project.
-The CESMP will be prepared by the contractor, approved by the Supervision Engineer and SIRAP2 Project Support Team (PST) and disclosed prior to commencing civil works.
+The mitigation measures identified in this ESMP form the minimum requirement for reducing impacts on the environment because of works associated with the project.
+The CESMP will be prepared by the contractor, approved by the Supervision Engineer and SIRAP2 Project Support Team (PST), and disclosed prior to commencing civil works.